-Michael L. Gravelle has served as Executive Vice President - Legal of FIS since June 2006 and served as Senior Vice President and General Counsel of FIS from February 2006 until May 2006.
+Michael L. Gravelle has served as Senior Vice President and General Counsel of FIS since February 2006.
 Prior to that, since 2003, he served as Senior Vice President of FNF and as Senior Vice President, General Counsel and Secretary of Old FIS.
 Mr. Gravelle joined FNF and Old FIS from Alltel Corporation, which he joined in 1993 and served as Senior Vice President, General Counsel and Secretary since 2000.